 What Kind of Water Damage is Covered Under Renters Insurance?

 Many who opt for renters insurance don’t know how much their insurer covers water damage.

 It’s true that renters insurance doesn’t cover water damage, but you have to look at the particulars to see what kind of water damage is offered by your policy.

-Water damage coverage is dependent on the source of the water, of where it came from.
+Water damage coverage depends on the source of the water and where it came from.

 For example, renters insurance covers water damage in your rental due to accidental overflows or a discharge of water.

 But your insurance typically won’t cover water damage that’s the result of backed-up sewage or flood damage.

 And your landlord is not responsible for water damage that ruins your personal belonging.